Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10- React-Final-Project/lesson-10-React-Final-Project.md

-# :information_source: Final Project: Dinosaur Search App
+# Final Project: Dinosaur Search App

 In this final lesson, you'll be putting your skills together and building a Dinosaur Search App.